brysontyrrell/Patch-Starter-Script/readme.md

 This script makes the following assumptions about the software:
     * The "name" is derived from "CFBundleName"
     * The "id" is the "name" without spaces
-    * The "version" is determined by "CFBundelVersion"
+    * The "version" is determined by "CFBundleShortVersionString"
     * Minimum OS version is determined by "LSMinimumSystemVersion"
     * The "releaseDate" is determined by the last modified timestamp of the application bundle